-There is currently a debate in the state of New York regarding medical malpractice reforms.
-There is pressure from medical providers and insurance companies to enact laws to reduce the number of claims and the amount of potential payouts.
+The current debate in New York centers around medical malpractice reforms.
+There is pressure from medical providers and insurance companies to enact laws to reduce the number of claims and the number of potential payouts.
 These groups argue that reforms would lower medical malpractice premiums for physicians and other providers and that savings would in turn bring the total cost of healthcare down in the state.
-On the other hand, patient advocate groups and attorneys claim that higher verdicts help reduce the amount of medical negligence by sending a message to doctors that malpractice claims are serious and the consequences are severe.
-A similar debate has been going on at the federal level as well.
+On the other hand, patient advocate groups and attorneys claim that higher verdicts help reduce the amount of medical negligence by sending a message to doctors that malpractice claims are serious, and the consequences are severe.
+A similar debate has been going on at the federal level, as well.

 Despite some of the challenges, physicians and other healthcare providers have choices for purchasing coverage for medical malpractice in New York.
 Physicians unable to get coverage through the private insurance companies because of claims or other restrictions can obtain protection through the Medical Malpractice Insurance Pool (MMIP), which is run by the state and must extend insurance to all applicants.